Anxiety, stress trigger migraine — Neurologist - Nigeria Today

 Other triggers, he said, include bright lights, loud noises, smoking and exposure to cigarette smoke.

-“Some typical symptoms may include headache usually confined to one side of the head during an attack; feeling sick and physically being sick, temperature changes and diarrhoea,” he said.
+“Some typical symptoms my include headache usually confined to one side of the head during an attack; feeling sick and physically being sick, temperature changes and diarrhoea,” he said.

 The neurologist said that while migraine would generally not get worse over time, it could result in more serious complications.